5 Tips to Get Your Insurance Company to Pay for Acupuncture

 5. Change your insurance policy or company.

-If you purchase your own insurance it may be relatively simple for you to change your individual policy, add coverage for alternative medicine, or even switch your insurance company.
+If you purchase your own insurance it may be relatively simple for you to change your individual policy, add coverage for acupuncture by purchasing alternative medicine “riders,” or even switch your insurance company.
 If you receive insurance through your employer, talk to your Human Resources representative to find out if there are different plan types for you to choose from.
 However, most insurance policies are purchased annually and can only be changed during annual renewal or open enrollment periods.